 How do I get a finasteride prescription?

 You can get a finasteride prescription online through Essential Clinic.
 Just upload photos of your hair, answer a few questions about your health, and one of our clinicians will review your request and determine if finasteride is a safe treatment for you.
-If your request is approved, we’ll send your prescription to the pharmacy of your choice or have it delivered to your home.
+If your request is approved, we’ll ship your medication straight to your home.

 Ready for your hair loss treatment?
 Get started with your online doctor visit.